 - Large parts of the sales process outsourced to automation/AI

 The ability to persuade will make the biggest difference in 2021.

 This has always been the case with most online products/courses and services.
-The ability of your sales funnel to move people naturally through it… and your sales page to act as a 24/7 sales person that can close without ever speaking to the prospect.
+The ability of your sales funnel to move people naturally through it… and your sales page to act as a 24/7 salesperson that can close without ever speaking to the prospect.
 That takes skill.

 Now add the incoming competition.

-Average will not longer cut it.
+The average will no longer cut it.

 A competitive environment always required great marketing.